hschellman/computing-basics/setup.md

 <!-- Caution: the following instructions are for those of you who do not have a valid FNAL account but have access to CERN machines. -->

-> # Warning: Some data access operations here still require a fermilab account.
+> ## Warning: Some data access operations here still require a fermilab account and the Fermilab VO.
 We are working on a solution.
 {: .callout}

 See [https://github.com/DUNE/data-mgmt-ops/wiki/Using-Rucio-to-find-Protodune-files-at-CERN](https://github.com/DUNE/data-mgmt-ops/wiki/Using-Rucio-to-find-Protodune-files-at-CERN) for instructions on getting full access to DUNE data via metacat/rucio from lxplus.